Saturday, April 12, 2025

 • Inna: Mushroom Soup, Smoked Salmon on a Potato Pancake

 My Crab Cake Benedict was excellent, as was Inna's Mushroom Soup and Smoked Salmon.
-After breakfast, we decided to return to Lovers Point and see if we could rent some Ocean Kayaks.
+After breakfast, we decided to return to Lover's Point and see if we could rent some Ocean Kayaks.

 We stopped by Pacific Grove Adventures, a local shop that rents bicycles, paddleboards, and kayaks.
 We decided to rent a two-seater kayak and paddle around the bay.
 (Kayak rental was $30 for two hours per person)

 We paddled out into the Monterey Bay.
 There was some southerly wind with small chop on the water.
-As we paddled around, we encountered some other kayakers, who pointed out a pod of sea otters with their pups.
+As we paddled around, we encountered other kayakers, who pointed out a pod of sea otters with their pups.
 Inna took out her iPhone and tried to take photos and videos.
 We paddled around some more, encountering additional sea otters (and maybe seals, too).

-After about 70 minutes, we paddled back to our starting point at Lover's Point Beach and returned our kayak.
 After washing our feet, we walked back to our car and drove to our Portola Hotel & Spa at Monterey Bay hotel, parking in the hotel's garage.
 We checked into our room #127 and rested for an hour.

 • Drinks: Pellegrino